HomeGrownAssets/AutoMassDocs/README.md

    <img src="Documentation/ObjectMenu.png" alt="AutoMass Overview" style="width: 400px;"/>

+   You can also select multiple Gameobjects at once

 2. The `AutoMass` component will appear on the selected GameObject.

    <img src="Documentation/Component.png" alt="AutoMass Overview" style="width: 400px;"/>

+   Press `Compute` to recompute the volume and the mass at any time applying the current settings.

    Choose a **preset material** or enter a **custom density** (kg/m³).